AKloc/BookNotes/A Seat at the Table.md

 ## A Seat at the Table

 **Purpose For Reading**
 - This was recommended by the Liazon book club.
-The book's subject is about technology leadership / management, which is where I operate 40 hours
+The book's subject is about technology leadership / management, which is where I operate 40 hours a week.
+It would be nice to glean some fresh insights.

 **Main Takeaways**
 - What are the major themes / points made?